-10 foods for happiness
+10 Foods for Happiness

-Dr. Ramsey’s new book, The Happiness Diet, (with Tyler Graham) examines how the modern American diet is not conducive to mental health or happiness, and the many recent studies that link depression to diet.
+Dr. Ramsey’s book, The Happiness Diet, (with Tyler Graham) examines how the modern American diet is not conducive to mental health or happiness, and the many recent studies that link depression to diet.

 “Food choices dictate a lot about brain health,” says Ramsey, which is good news, because we can make smarter choices, like carrots over Cheetos.